 To meet this standard, a student must maintain a level of academic performance required to remain at the College as a matriculated student.
-The minimum level of academic performance parallels the grade point average required to remain in good academic standing (See Academic Standards, p.
-44) and is as follows:
+The minimum level of academic performance parallels the grade point average required to remain in good academic standing (see Academic Standards, p.
+55) and is as follows:

-G.P.
-A.
+Hours attempted G.P.A.

-1.50
+1 - 29 1.50

-1.75
+30 - 59 1.75

-2.00
+60 or more 2.00